 - To help in the discovery, and recovery of casualties of child victimization

-- To create a positive professional working relationships with other local and international law enforcement agencies for the purpose of battling child exploitation.
+- To create a positive professional working relationship with other local and international law enforcement agencies to battle child exploitation.

 The Bureau has prioritized the investigation of the following child Maltreatment cases: